 - Over 9 million soldiers dead, including 1,412,000 from France

-- Over 13 million civilians dead from the Armenian genocide, famine, Spanish ‘flu, apart from war victims
+- Over 13 million civilians dead from the Armenian genocide, famine, and Spanish flu (apart from war victims)

-Audio tours are in French, English or German
+Audio tours are available in French, English, or German.

 There is a two to two-and-a-half hour Battlefields tour that you can take, going from the Monument to the Dead in Meaux and taking in various sites to end back in Meaux.

 Information on the Battlefields Tour—Service Patrimoine-Art et Histoire, 19 rue Bossuet Meaux

 Meaux is 42 kilometers (26 miles) east of Paris.